 Café Fika, © Axel G.

 Finally, it has reopened!
-Closed for three years due to work and Covid, the Swedish Institute café, rue Payenne in the Marais, resumed service at the beginning of September.
+Closed for three years due to work and Covid, the café of the Swedish Institute, rue Payenne in le Marais, returned to service at the beginning of September.
 After a change of ownership… and name.

 By renaming it Café Fika, the news was right because this word, Fika, expresses the quintessence of Sweden.
 Fika refers to this coffee break that Abba's compatriots have elevated to the rank of an art of living, a pastime and even an obsession.